-RUN-TIME ENVIRONMENT
+5 RUN-TIME ENVIRONMENT

 In keeping with the AutoMod interactive features, the run-time environment provides the user with complete control of the model.
-The model can be viewed with the animation on or run with the animation off.
+The model can be viewed with the animation on, or run with the animation off.
 AutoMod uses concurrent animation; the simulation progresses as the animation picture is being updated.
-With animation off, the simulation doesn't update graphics, but still performs all statistical calculations.
-The user can suspend the simulation at any instant to review statistics, take resources down, set break points or alarms, or control the view of the animation without constraint.
+With animation off, the simulation doesn't update graphics, but still performs all statistical calculations while the simulation clock proceeds rapidly.
+The user can suspend the simulation at any instant to review statistics, take resources down, set break points or alarms, or control the view of the animation.

-VIEW CONTROL
+5.1 VIEW CONTROL